Three Amazing CBD Skin Benefits

 Research has firmly established that acne is an inflammatory condition.
 According to the European Academy of Dermatology and Venerology, “Acne is an inflammatory and multifactorial skin disease.
 Different external and internal factors, including air pollution, aggressive skincare products, medication, mechanical, hormonal and familial factors and, more recently, lifestyle and stress, have been suggested as having an impact on acne.”

 Whole hemp CBD can be applied topically to help inhibit and soothe skin’s inflammatory response.
 CBD endocannabinoid receptors, CB1 and CB2, “have been found in the immune system, suggesting that these receptors play an important role in balancing the system”.
 CBD has been shown to exhibit analgesic properties, helping to relieve pain, reduce redness, and most importantly, decrease inflammation.
-So the next time your skin starts to act out, consider applying whole hemp CBD.
+So the next time your skin starts to act out, consider applying whole hemp CBD oil for skin.
 The best option when using CBD oil for skin conditions is to select full-spectrum whole hemp, which also includes a range of cannabinoids (including CBD) and terpenes, thereby allowing a greater chance for the synergistic “entourage effect” to take place and increasing the likelihood of CBD skin benefits.

 MedlinePlus explains, as we age, our skin also becomes thinner and loses fat, making it less plump and smooth.
-How can CBD help?
+Are there CBD skin benefits that can help??
 Whole hemp-based CBD is rich in fatty acids Omega 6 and Omega 3 that are vital in a proactive skincare regimen.
 Hemp fatty acids trigger collagen signaling that nourishes the skin’s dermis layer, promoting elasticity and rejuvenation.
 Since collagen loss is a primary reason for maturing skin, topical application of CBD can be an effective way to provide natural support for skin’s own natural collagen.

 We have all heard about the danger of sun exposure.
 Though nourishing to mental health and an important source of natural Vitamin D, the sun takes a considerable toll on prematurely aging our skin.
 The sun causes free radical damage and apoptosis (cell death), issues that can be addressed by antioxidants and healthy sunscreen.
 CBD possesses naturally abundant antioxidant activity.
 Though it should not be used as an SPF to help protect skin from UVA or UVB rays, one of the benefits of CBD on skin is that it help defend skin from the oxidative damage that sun, pollution, and other cell disruptors can have on deep dermal cell tissue that can become visible as premature signs of aging.

 What’s important when choosing a CBD product to enhance your daily skincare routine?
-Here are three things to investigate before investing in your next CBD skincare formula.
+Here are three things to investigate before investing in CBD oil for skin conditions.

 #1 Investigate the Ingredients.

 Whole hemp oil versus hemp seed oil is the first major distinction.
 Don’t be fooled into purchasing a skincare product just because its name gives the impression of having CBD in it.
 If you look closely at the ingredient lists of many CBD or Canna- (fill in the blank) products, you may discover that they only contain Cannabis Sativa Seed Oil, which is plain old hemp seed oil.
 Though hemp seeds are a source of natural oil that can act as a decent moisturizer, hemp seeds do not contain CBD and therefore do not offer CBD skin benefits.

 Look to see how much CBD is in the formula you are purchasing.
 Though there is currently no consensus on how much is needed per application to gain the benefits of CBD on skin, it stands to reason that if you are purchasing a 1 fl oz bottle (approximately a month’s supply or 60 applications used twice daily) and it only contains 100 mg of CBD, you are only getting about 1.67 MG per application, which is not very much and you won’t get the benefits of CBD for skin.
 Additionally, if a product does not overtly state how much CBD is in its formula, it may only contain 0.1% in the entire package, which is the minimum amount needed to legally make a marketing label claim.
-Therefore, you may just be buying the idea of a CBD skincare product, not a skincare product that has a meaningful dose of CBD in it with a greater chance of supporting a true skin benefit.
+Therefore, you may just be buying the idea of a CBD skincare product, not a skincare product that has a meaningful dose in it with a greater chance of supporting true CBD skin benefits.

 #2 Investigate Quality.

 Since federal regulations have relaxed on the sale of CBD topicals in the United States, there has been a surge of CBD supply from countless questionable sources.
-Be aware of “stock” products from companies that simply churn out formulas for brands hoping to profit off of CBD’s rise in popularity of CBD skin care benefits.
-Be aware of the absence of testing practices that otherwise ensure products are safe and consistently high quality, and offer true CBD skin benefits.
+Be aware of “stock” products from companies that simply churn out formulas for brands hoping to profit off of the rise in popularity of CBD skin care benefits.
+Be aware of the absence of testing practices that otherwise ensure products are safe, consistently high quality, and offer true CBD skin benefits.
 Be aware of extremely low pricing that may suggest the CBD is not pure or comes from a less transparent supplier.
 Be aware if the product is packaged in a clear container that sunlight could easily degrade the contents and their CBD skin benefits.

 Instead, look for products that are transparent with its testing practices and sourcing.
 You should be able to easily find all Certificates of Analysis (COA) from the original supplier and on the final formula, indicating that the formula is free of mycotoxins, heavy metals, dirt, filth, and bacteria.
 Additionally, the final formula should also have a COA to confirm the CBD potency claimed on its package.
 Seek out formulas that are mindfully designed to offer clean, pure, safe ingredients in totality.
 Look for packaging that protects the formula from air and sunlight that can break down the active ingredients contained inside over time.